The Fireman

 You have rated this

-This passage may seem innocuous at first, but it quickly becomes revealing.
-Jakob really believes he lets his wife do things, that he’s in control of her and decides her actions: if she went to work at a hospital despite his wishes, it was only because he was a good husband and allowed it.
+This passage may seem innocuous at first glance, but it is actually quite revealing.
+Jakob believes he lets his wife do things, that he’s in control of her, and decides her actions: if she was working at a hospital despite his wishes, it was only because he was a good husband and allowed it.
 He believes his will is the one that will always prevail, which is why he never doubts that he’s going to win the shouting match.
-And the “good old” qualifier also reveals how this event – and its outcome – is a routine in their relationship: they argue, he wins.
+Meanwhile, the “good old” qualifier also reveals that this event – and its outcome – is a routine in their relationship: they argue and he wins.
+In other words, Harper is in an abusive relationship.
+She’s apologetic and submissive, being molded and controlled by her husband.
+We see how Jakob’s influence on her shapes even some of her ideas, how her opinions may not be really hers, but originate from him instead:

 She had learned from Jakob to think of people who spoke of blessings and faith as simple and a little infirm.
 People who thought things happened for a reason were to be pitied.
 Such folk had given up their curiosity for a comforting children’s story.

+This is when the novel moves to its central subject, for after leaving Jakob, Harper is led by a mysterious fireman to a hidden community of people that have Dragonscale but somehow manage to not go up in flames.
+Their secret?
+They claim it’s harmony.
 They defend that the scale reacts to the person’s mental state.
 If they’re happy, the scale reacts in a positive way, but if they’re scared and afraid, it ignites.
 In their eyes, the scale only amplifies what the person already feels.
-As one of the characters puts it:
+As one of the characters puts it,

 If you can create a feeling of security and well-being and acceptance, the Dragonscale will react in a very different way: by making you feel more alive than you’ve ever felt before.
 It will make colors deeper and tastes richer and emotions stronger.
 It’s like being set on fire with happiness.

 “Security” and “acceptance”: what this character is saying is related to the feeling of belonging somewhere, of being part of a group.
-Since this feeling is one of the most powerful a religious community can produce, it’s not a coincidence that this strange community Harper finds herself in has assumed a religious form: even though he’s not a priest of any kind, their leader is still called Father Storey, because he leads them to church every day to sing together in harmony.
+And since this feeling is one of the most powerful a religious community can produce, it’s not a coincidence that this strange community Harper finds herself in has assumed a religious form: even though he’s not a priest of any kind, their leader is still called Father Storey, because he leads them to church every day to sing together in harmony.

-That’s the central problem Harper has to face.
-The act of belonging makes a person feel great, but to achieve this pleasurable sensation, to belong, they can do harmless things, such as sing and pray together, or they can hang the people their group deems inferior or dangerous.
-Human beings are social creatures, so much so that when we finally feel we are part of a community, our bodies release a hormone called oxytocin, which gives us that pleasurable sensation.
-The problem is that tribal behavior doesn’t care about morality to release the hormone, which means a prayer and a murder can feel the same.
-Since the Dragonscale amplifies this feeling, it makes the prospect of a group turning violent even more worrisome in Harper’s plague-torn world.
-As the narrator explains, when referring to the amplified effects of oxytocin as “being in the Bright”:
+The act of belonging makes a person feel great, but to achieve this, to really belong, people can do harmless things, such as sing and pray together, or they can haunt and hang the ones their group deems inferior or dangerous.
+Human beings are social creatures by nature, so much so that when we finally feel we are part of a community, our bodies release a hormone called oxytocin, which gives us a pleasurable sensation.
+The problem is that tribal behavior doesn’t care about morality to release this hormone, which means a prayer and a murder can feel the same.
+Since Dragonscale amplifies this feeling, it makes the prospect of a group turning violent even more worrisome in Harper’s plague-torn world.
+As the narrator explains, when referring to the amplified effects of oxytocin as “being in the Bright”,

 When you were in the Bright, everything felt good, everything felt right.
 You didn’t walk.
 You danced.
 The world pulsed with a secret song and you were the star of your own Technicolor musical.
 The blood leaping from her carotid artery would be as beautiful to them as a sparkler throwing a burning red shower of phosphorus.

 The Fireman’s narrative succeeds in connecting Harper’s personal plight with this collective danger.
 While she’s in a journey to take control of herself and her body and become independent, Jakob wants to dominate her, and so does her newfound community.
 When the titular fireman – a snub, arrogant, but good-hearted man – tells the protagonist of the place, he also warns her about not getting too carried away with their rhetoric: what he’s alerting her is that being part of a group is great, but its ideology can shape her worldview just like her husband’s opinions used to do, making her do and think things she wouldn’t otherwise.
-So, when Harper opposes her community – refusing to put a stone in her mouth, for instance – she’s making a statement, saying that she won’t let them control her – and, just like Jakob, they don’t take that peacefully.
+So, when Harper opposes her community – refusing to put a stone in her mouth, for instance – she’s making a statement, saying that she won’t let them control her – and, just like Jakob, they don’t take that gracefully.

 September 07, 2021.